-Our strength is in our diversity and mixed research modes across the five disciplines.
+The School of Arts focuses on the study and practices of culture.
+Our strengths are our diversity, our mixed research modes across the five disciplines, and our long-standing collaborations with the creative and cultural industries.
 We conduct research through archives, audiences, histories, collaboration, and through a range of scientific, creative, logic-based, archival, observational, and participatory practices.

 Anthropology & Archaeology is home to the Bristol Radiocarbon Advanced Mass Spectrometry Facility while its researchers' field practices range from Middle Eastern archaeology to visual anthropology in Peru.

 Music supports its practice-based research through state-of-the-art sound recording and composition and performance spanning early choral through to contemporary electroacoustic work.

 Film's new premises in The Richmond Building boast industry-facing production and post-production facilities and screening spaces to support diverse research practices.